William M. Tsutsui

 President, 2014-2019

-and affordability, diversity and inclusion initiatives, a commitment to the
+accessibility and affordability, diversity and inclusion initiatives, a

-core values of a residential liberal arts education, and connecting with the
+commitment to the core values of a residential liberal arts education, and

 J. Timothy Cloyd